 Eric Jacobs: Oh, boy… This could be a long podcast.
 I tried really hard to convince somebody not to buy some property in the Bahamas.
 They bought it anyway.
 I went over there to visit, fell in love and I bought it, too.
 Then we both lost money together. [laughter]

 Joe Fairless: What’s the best ever way you like to give back?

-Joe Fairless: How can the Best Ever listeners get in touch with you?
+Joe Fairless: And how can the Best Ever listeners learn more about what you’ve got going on and get in touch with you?